-The BubJet team has been selected to develop and perform their microgravity experiment during ESA’s 2nd 'Drop Your Thesis' campaign.
+The FallingRoots team has been selected to develop and perform their microgravity experiment during ESA’s 3rd 'Drop Your Thesis' campaign.

 This programme gives selected university students the opportunity to develop – as part of their research programme or Masters / PhD thesis - an experiment to be carried out during a series of drops at the ZARM drop tower in Bremen, Germany.

-After careful evaluation of the experiment proposals, a review board comprising experts from ESA’s Education Office, ESA’s Directorate of Human Spaceflight, ZARM-FABmbH and ELGRA (European Low Gravity Research Association) finally selected the following experiment proposal: Bubble Jet Impingement in Microgravity Conditions.
+After careful evaluation of the experiment proposals, a review board comprising experts from ESA’s Education Office, ESA’s Directorate of Human Spaceflight and Operations, ZARM-FABmbH and ELGRA (European Low Gravity Research Association) finally selected the following experiment proposal: Chemical signalling in roots under microgravity conditions.

-The second 'Drop Your Thesis' campaign is scheduled to take place in October 2010 and will last for three weeks.
+The third 'Drop Your Thesis' campaign is scheduled to take place during autumn 2011.
 During the preparation of the experiment, the student team will be supported by ESA's Education Office and ZARM engineers.

 This opportunity complements other gravity research opportunities offered by ESA’s Education Office, such as 'Fly Your Thesis! - An Astronaut Experience', 'Spin Your Thesis!' and Rocket EXperiments for University Students (REXUS - collaboration with the German Aerospace Center DLR and the Swedish National Space Board SNSB).